United Technologies responsible for faulty Dreamliner fire extinguishers

-(Reuters) - United Technologies Corp (UTX.N) on Friday said one of its units was responsible for a problem with fire-fighting systems discovered in some Boeing Co (BA.N) Dreamliner jets.
+Aug 16 (Reuters) - United Technologies Corp on Friday said one of its units was responsible for a problem with fire-fighting systems discovered in some Boeing Co Dreamliner jets.

 An assembly error at its service center impacted some refurbished fire extinguisher bottles, a United Technologies spokesman said in an email.